Deploy a Submission Layer

 Check-in

-After the containers are running, if you have configured the ports for the Submission layer components for user accessibility, you can access the Submission Layer UI by navigating to http://<hostname>:7220 in your browser.
+After the containers are up and running (check with docker ps), if you have configured the ports for the Submission layer components for user accessibility, you can access the Submission Layer UI by navigating to http://<hostname>:7220 in your browser.